peterballard/prmake/README.md

 then creates a post-processed Makefile (usually called `Makefile`), then invokes `make` on that post-processed Makefile.

-So e.g. if you have 100 targets which are very similar, but similar enough to use "make" wildcards, prmake can generate them using a loop in Python (or any other interpreted language).
+So e.g. if you have 100 targets which are very similar, but not similar enough to use "make" wildcards, prmake can generate them using a loop in Python (or any other interpreted language).

 Assuming you have set up the alias described above, you then run "prmake" just as you would "make", e.g.